-New York, NY (May 28, 2020)— The Academy of American Poets is pleased to announce its 2020 Poets Laureate Fellows.
-These 23 individuals serve as Poets Laureate of states, cities, counties, and the Navajo Nation and will be leading civic poetry programs in their respective communities in the year ahead.
+New York, NY (May 28, 2020)— The Academy of American Poets is pleased to announce its 2020 Poet Laureate Fellows.
+These 23 individuals have been named poets laureate of states, cities, counties, and the Navajo Nation and positively impact their communities.
+They will be leading civic poetry programs in their respective communities in the year ahead.
 They will each receive $50,000 for a combined total of $1.1 million.
 In addition, the Academy will provide $75,500 to 13 local 501(c)(3) non-profit organizations that have agreed to support the fellows’ proposed projects.

 "As we face the crisis of the Covid-19 pandemic, more and more people are turning to poetry for comfort and courage.
 We are honored and humbled in this moment of great need to fund poets who are talented artists and community organizers, who will most certainly help guide their communities forward," said Jennifer Benka, President and Executive Director of the Academy of American Poets.

-Additional information about the 2020 Poets Laureate Fellows and their projects:
+Additional information about the 2020 Poet Laureate Fellows and their projects:

 Honey Bell-Bey, Poet Laureate of Cuyahoga County, Ohio

 Honey Bell-Bey is a poet, writer, educator, and community advocate.
 She is the founder and director for the Distinguished Gentlemen of Spoken Word, as well as the Poet Laureate of Cuyahoga County, OH.
 Bell-Bey will launch P.O.E.T.
 (Power Over Emotional Trauma), a project that engages a collective of Cleveland poets and community-based Poet Educators to give voice to community needs, issues, and social justice concerns.
 The project will include a series of writing workshops celebrating poetry, healing, and community that will engage community members who do not traditionally see themselves as writers.
 The project will conclude with a collaborative publication.